Yusuf Raza Gilani: Post premiership

+In 2024, Gilani was elected unopposed as the Chairman of the Senate.
+Gilani was re-elected on 14 March 2024 after receiving 204 votes and currently is a Senator of the Senate of Pakistan.

+Chairman Gilani served as the acting-President of Pakistan from 20 May 2024 till 30 May 2024, from 10 October 2024 till 11 October 2024, from 30 October 2024 till 9 November 2024, from 4 February 2025 till 8 February 2025, from 9 February 2025 till 12 February 2025, from 13 March 2025 till 16 March 2025, from 12 September 2025 till 21 September 2025, from 27 September 2025 till 4 October 2025 and then again from 3 November 2025 till 6 November 2025, this was during periods the President of Pakistan Asif Ali Zardari remained abroad.

+Assessment and legacy

-Gillani was Prime Minister of Pakistan longer than any other person except Liaquat Ali Khan in a single term.
+Gilani was Prime Minister of Pakistan longer than any other person except Liaquat Ali Khan in a single term.
 His tenure also witnessed what has been described as a "clash of state institutions, involving the government (executive), the armed forces and the judiciary."
 Gillani is prudently criticised for the prolonged Era of Stagflation, in which fundamental economic problems were ignored, corruption, government mismanagement, and issues involving the law enforcement.
 Failure of the grand paramilitary operation in Karachi further damaged Gilani's position in the public circles.
 During Pervez Ashraf's tenure as leader, there was an increase in criticism of the Gillanian years, even after the NRO squabble was eventually resolved in the government headed by Pervez Ashraf.